-- For quarter 1, the following certification: "As required by Rule 27P-19.004(1), Florida Administrative Code, and as a condition precedent to receiving any funds under this Agreement, the Recipient certifies its commitment to continuously employ and maintain a full-time County Emergency Management Agency Director or a part-time County Emergency Management Agency Coordinator consistent with subsections 27P-19.005(4) and (5), Florida Administrative Code.": - For guarters 1, 2, 3, and 4, the guarterly report outlined in Attachment D; - For quarters 1, 2, 3, and 4, the Recipient must identify which employees of the Recipient are responsible for the following areas as they pertain to Emergency Management (this can include any employee of the County, not just an employee of the County Emergency Management Agency): - Preparedness; - o Response; - Recovery; - Mitigation; and, - Finance (to include procurement). - For quarters 1, 2, 3, and 4, timesheets or paystubs for a full-time County Emergency Management Director or a part-time Coordinator if a part-time coordinator is authorized under Rule 27P-19.004(3), F.A.C.; and, - For quarter 2, all employees of the County Emergency Management Agency, and any employee identified in subparagraph 3 above, shall upload into the Division's SERT TRAC the course completion certificates for any FEMA course ("G", "IS", or other FEMA course) and any Division course ("FL" or other Division course) that pertains to the following areas:
+- For quarter 1, the following certification: "As required by Rule 27P-19.004(1), Florida Administrative Code, and as a condition precedent to receiving any funds under this Agreement, the Recipient certifies its commitment to continuously employ and maintain a full-time County Emergency Management Agency Director or a part-time County Emergency Management Agency Coordinator consistent with subsections 27P-19.005(4) and (5), Florida Administrative Code."; - For quarter 1, provide Form 4 Staffing Detail and position descriptions; - For guarters 1, 2, 3, and 4, the guarterly report outlined in Attachment D; - For quarters 1, 2, 3, and 4, and for each category listed below, the Recipient must identify on Form 4 - Staffing Detail at least one employee of the Recipient who is responsible for that area (this can include any employee of the County, not just an employee of the County Emergency Management Agency): - Preparedness: - o Response; - o Recovery; - o Mitigation; and, - o Finance (to include procurement). - For quarters 1, 2, 3, and 4, timesheets or paystubs for a full-time County Emergency Management Director or a part-time Coordinator if a part-time coordinator is authorized under Rule 27P-19.004(3), F.A.C.; and,

+- For quarter 1, all employees of the County Emergency Management Agency, and any employee identified in subparagraph 3 above, shall upload into the Division's SERT TRAC the course completion certificates for any FEMA course ("G", "IS", or other FEMA course) and any Division course ("FL" or other Division course) that pertains to the following areas:

-- o Preparedness;
+- Preparedness;

-- o Response;
+- Response;

-- Recovery;
+- o Recovery;

-- o Mitigation; and,
+- Mitigation; and,

 - o Finance (to include procurement).